Keyur2311/encryption-assignment/README.md

 **3. Writing Jest Tests:**
 Copilot assisted in generating Jest test cases to validate API behavior for adding, fetching, and deleting users.

+## Encryption and Decryption

+To enhance the security of sensitive user data (like name and email), the following encryption and decryption process is implemented:

+**Encryption**:

+Before saving a user's information (name, email), the data is encrypted using a custom encryption algorithm.
+The encrypted data is then stored in the MySQL database.

+**Decryption**:

+When retrieving user data, the encrypted fields are decrypted using the corresponding decryption method before being sent in the API response.